Saturday, 14 February 2026

 Hands free (mostly - thanks to a Kadee magnet hidden under each siding, in addition, a tiny 'off stage' area ‘A’ is sufficient to store two wagons 'off the track' when not in use.

 Operationally there are just two things to do - either swap the loaded wagon, or swap the other wagon.
-The locomotive will be stabled in the kickback siding ‘A’ between moves, so operation always starts here before heading off stage to collect whichever is choosen from the 'hidden siding'.
+The locomotive will be stabled in the kickback siding ‘A’ between moves, so operation always starts here before heading off stage to collect whichever is chosen from the 'hidden siding'.
 Swapping the stock over takes around 5 minutes.
-This sounds short to many of you I'm sure – but sufficient in between chatting to the punters.
+This sounds short to many of you I'm sure – but sufficient in between chatting to the public.

 Move 1